-Automatic Blowdown (Harvest Cycle).
-A feature of this machine is the automatic blowdown (40) which is provided to eliminate or reduce the necessity for frequent flushing or cleaning of the water tank (7) and to remove accumulated salts or solids in the water as a result of the freezing action.
-During the harvest water returning from the freezer raises the tank level and causes an overflow of water which creates a siphon to remove a fixed amount of water from the tank.
+Automatic Blowdown (Harvest Cycle) A feature of this machine is the automatic blowdown (40) which is provided to eliminate or reduce the necessity for frequent flushing or cleaning of the water tank (7) and to remove accumulated salts or solids in the water as a result of the freezing action.
+During the harvest water returning from the freezer raises the tank level and causes an overflow of water, which creates a siphon to remove a fixed amount of water from the tank.

-Float Valve (make-up water).
-Part #: 12A4200H0402 The make-up float valve (12) maintains the proper pumping level in the water tank for ice making.
+Make-up Water Float Valve (Part No. 12A4200H0402P) The make-up float valve (12) maintains the proper pumping level in the water tank for ice making.
 The valve should be set to maintain a water level in the water tank during the freezing period, so that there will be a quantity of by-pass or blowdown only during the thaw mode.
 The water level during the freeze mode should always be below the by-pass piping to prevent excessive waste of cold water, resulting in loss of ice capacity.

 If it should become necessary to clean the float valve, close the stop valve in the make-up water line to the machine and remove the float valve.
 After the valve has been cleaned and reinstalled, check to ascertain if the proper water level is being maintained.
-After the machine is stopped and the water in the tank seeks its normal level, there should be no water flow through the float valve or drain by-pass.
+After the machine is stopped and the water in the tank seeks its normal level, there should be no water flow through the float valve or drain bypass.

 It is advisable to install a large area strainer in the water supply line to protect the float valve from dirt or solids in the water, which would necessitate frequent cleaning.
+A strainer of 40 mesh screen is usually satisfactory.

-Float Switch.
-The float switch is installed on a header assembly that is attached to the freezer shell.
+Float Switch (Part No. 12A7500E22) The float switch is installed on a header assembly that is attached to the freezer shell.
 Valves are provided for isolation of the float switch assembly if replacement or servicing is necessary.
 The float switch closes as the level of refrigerant in the freezer rises and opens as the level falls.

-The float switch is connected to the "A" solenoid valve coil.
+The float switch is connected to the liquid feed solenoid valve ("A" valve) coil.
 This is the solenoid valve directly before the hand expansion valve.
-Therefore when the refrigerant level in the freezer drops, the float switch closes, thereby energizing and opening the "A" liquid feed solenoid until sufficient level has been reached to open the float switch.
+Therefore when the refrigerant level in the freezer drops, the float switch opens, thereby de-energizing the normally open liquid feed solenoid until sufficient level has been reached to close the float switch.
 The float switch has a fixed 1/2" differential.

 The float switch is installed at the correct height at the factory and should not need to be adjusted.
 The float switch is installed at the position that provides highest capacity.
-The correct height will produce compressor superheat which climbs throughout the freeze cycle to approximately 30° F.
+The correct height will produce compressor superheat which climbs throughout the freeze cycle to a minimum of 30° F.